ShadowLp174/stt-example-bot/README.md

   - Head over to the [genius api site](https://genius.com/api-clients) and create a client.
 Generate an access token and copy it.
 Put it in the config.json
 - You're ready! :D

+## Updating

+*This section requires you to have bash installed.
+It comes bundled with git if you're on Windows, and is preinstalled on most Linux distributions.*

+#### For Windows:

+- Double-click the update.sh file.
+If the installation of git went right it should start for itself.
+If it does not start "git bash" and navigate into the folder.
+Then run `bash update.sh`

+#### For Linux:

+- Navigate into the folder through your desired terminal
+- enter `bash update.sh`

 ## Running

 - Execute `node index.js`
 - Have fun :)

+#### For Linux/Git Bash users:

+- Execute the start.sh file.
+If you want to see the logs, execute the logs.sh file
+- This will create a process using `nohup` that stays online even if you close the terminal/shh session.
+To terminate the process run `bash stop.sh`

 ## Usage